kevinbear/AsTestEnv/README.md

     └── unittest.cpp
 ```

-#### 1. Use the `cd` (change directory) command to move direcotry assignment that you're working on.
+#### 1. Use the `cd` (change directory) command to move directory assignment that you're working on.

-#### 2. replce the your copy your cpp files content to replce the corresponding one.
+#### 2. Copy your cpp file content to replace the corresponding one.
-For example, assignment 4, we had to submit CS52Vector.h to gradescope, so you can paste your code to CS52Vector.h or delet it and add your CS52Vector.h under the `src` folder.
+For example, in assignment 4, we had to submit CS52Vector.h to Gradescope, so you can paste your code to CS52Vector.h or delete it and add your CS52Vector.h under the `src` folder.

-#### 3. After replacing the cpp files or other files your are working on, use `cd` to move to the `build` directory
+#### 3. After replacing the cpp files or other files you are working on, use `cd` to move to the `build` directory

 #### 4. Delete All contents inside the `build` directory by `rm -rf *`